veillette/opticsTextbook/Preface_2022Clean.md

 This website is a [Jupyter Book](https://jupyterbook.org/intro.html).
 MarkDown source files are available for download using the button on the top right.

-The bar on the right of this page opens [Hypothesis](https://web.hypothes.is/), a service that allows you to add comments to pieces of text in this book.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png"/></a>